Marcelo Balboa: Professional

 From 1987 to 1989, Balboa played the collegiate off-seasons on an amateur contract with the professional San Diego Nomads of the Western Soccer League.
 He was the 1988 WSA MVP.
 In 1990, Balboa began his professional career with the San Francisco Bay Blackhawks of the American Professional Soccer League.
 In 1992, he moved to the Colorado Foxes.
 He played for León in the Mexican League in 1995 and 1996.

-In 1996, Balbao signed with Major League Soccer and the Colorado Rapids.
+In 1996, Balboa signed with Major League Soccer and the Colorado Rapids.
 Balboa played six seasons for the Rapids, leading as the team's all-time leader in many statistical categories.
 Traded to the MetroStars in 2002, he played only five minutes all year, sitting out the rest with injuries, and retiring afterwards.

 Balboa ended his MLS career with 24 goals and 23 assists in 152 games.
 In 2005, Balboa was named to the MLS All-Time Best XI and elected to the National Soccer Hall of Fame on the first ballot along with Nick Folan.
 In 2012, he was inducted into the Colorado Hall of Fame.

 A goal by Balboa for the Rapids in 2000 against the Columbus Crew was named the MLS Goal of the Year for that season.

 International career

-Balboa earned his first cap with United States national team on January 10, 1988 against Guatemala.
+Balboa earned his first cap with United States national team on January 10, 1988, against Guatemala.
 He anchored the American defense in the 1990 and the 1994 FIFA World Cups, in the latter receiving international attention for his near miss with a bicycle kick in the United States' win over Colombia.
 He was named U.S. Soccer Athlete of the Year in 1992 and 1994.
 In 1995, he became the first United States player to break the 100-cap barrier.
 In 1998, he joined Tab Ramos and Eric Wynalda as the first United States players to play in three World Cups.
 Balboa ended his United States career with 128 caps and 13 goals, and his final appearance came in a friendly against Iran on January 16, 2000.